kermarrecg/serra_iotnetwork/README.md

   GmbH under contract with the City of Mannheim.

-Researchers interested in obtaining access for replication can contact the corresponding author (gael.kermarrec@geo-net.de) to discuss data sharing arrangements with the data owners.
+Researchers interested in obtaining access for replication can contact the corresponding author to discuss data sharing arrangements with the data owners.

 The scripts can be inspected and adapted to any analogous dataset